HackYourFuture/JavaScript1/README.md

 Here is an overview of the brainstorm sessions for the JavaScript modules.
 Feel free to make suggestions or add anything.
-If everyone can help out with elaborating on the different subject that would be great!
+If everyone can help out with elaborating on the different subjects that would be great!

 # What